zevck/SkyrimNet-Prisma-Dashboard/README.md

 ; The URL of your SkyrimNet server.
 URL=http://localhost:8080/

-; The hotkey that toggles the dashboard (virtual key code, decimal).
+; The hotkey that toggles the dashboard
 HotKey=62

 ; Keep the menu rendered without focus (1 = yes, 0 = no).